sugan0tech/sugan0tech.github.io/work.md

 * Learned: Resource-efficient content delivery, CDN optimization techniques, AWS cost management

 ## Open Source Contributions

+**OpenMigrate** (CoCreator and Maintainer)
+* An opensource suite for migration can do server discovery and multi cloud migration.

 **TmuxCraft** (Creator and Maintainer)
 * Built a Go-based alternative to tmuxifier with enhanced session templating and YAML configuration